Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

     Now capable of installing git repositories.
 When the 'pkg' argument contains a forward slash, e.g., "myRepo/myPkg", it is assumed to be a repository and is installed with devtools::install_github.
-    (contributed and enhanced by Dan Tenenbaum)
+    (contributed and enhanced by Martin Morgan)

 ## Project Statistics